se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 ### Templates and Components

-The UI of an Angular app is defined in _templates_ which contain a mix of HTML code and HTML-like <tooltip content="Tags that are defined by the users">custom tags</tooltip>.
+The UI of an Angular app is defined in _templates_ which contain a mix of HTML code and HTML-like [custom tags](https://angular.io/guide/elements).
 The template for the above example (defined in `person.component.html`) is given below:

 ``` html
 <h1>About Me!</h1>